sahilrajput03/sahilrajput03/articles/why-business.md

 I carefully used the term **"business**" here though the term **“startup”** is very much common for people trying a business.
 I personally don't like the term and Ashner Grover puts this in words better than me — “There is no such thing as a startup and  Dhandha (business) is something that makes profit.”

+**Am I late in doing business?**

+Sometimes I think that may be I am not doing the right thing and the projects I am doing might fail.
+And when I see that other people have started business at different ages and it might have been late for me that I should have stafted earlier?
+The peope I see are - Paul Graham, Elon Musk, DHH, Pieter Levels, Pieter Steinberger, Bill Gates, Vitalik Butlin (and other people as I have talked in my Business document and I see that everyone has done business at their timeline i.e., there is no fixed right time to do it.
+From Paul Graham I realized the sooner the better but still its better late than never in my case and actually I am not late but at the right time i.e., before 30 I am having a somewhat working business already. ❤️)

 Thanks.